Dr-ZS/FIP1/FIP-1.md

 ## Rationale

-The Treasury DAO mechanism provides a sustainable and transparent funding model, addressing the critical issues of market volatility, liquidity, and project valuation.
+The Treasury DAO mechanism provides a sustainable and transparent funding model, addressing market volatility, liquidity, and project valuation.
 By leveraging ABCs and decentralized governance, the system ensures continuous funding, fair ecosystem valuation, and active community engagement.

 ## Backwards Compatibility

-This propprojectsosal does not affect any existing standards and is fully compatible with existing Ethereum-based protocols and smart contracts.
+This proposal does not affect any existing standards.

 ## Exact mathematical model, Parameter selection and Implementation